 Pictured: Adam Pascal, center, poses with members of the New York Tech community at the RENT The Musical with Pre-show Meet and Greet on July 28.

-After many years, Long Island and Rent called Pascal back home this summer as he returned to his roots to direct a four-performance run of the Pulitzer Prize-winning musical with Gene Forman’s Stage to Screen Productions, based in Huntington, N.Y.
+After many years, Long Island and Rent called Pascal back home this summer as he returned to his roots to direct a four-performance run of the Pulitzer Prize-winning musical with Gene Forman’s From Stage to Screen productions, based in Huntington, N.Y.

 “I was in Los Angeles for 15 years, recently had a life change, and I’ve been on tour for the last 20 months.
 For the first time in my life, I craved Long Island,” says Pascal.
 “I needed grounding, and I needed to go back to something that felt like home because I didn’t have any place that felt that way.
 It’s been great being back here.
 I have such an appreciation for Long Island that I didn’t have when I was growing up.
 When I was young, I couldn’t wait to get out, and now I feel like I can set roots here again.”